Self-portrait (Sedona, Arizona; 2017).

 (coordinator of social activities for the club's youth program).

-Grateful Dead concerts: approximately 75 (a conservative estimate).
+Grateful Dead concerts: more than 75 (a conservative estimate).

 Admitted to practice in Colorado (inactive status); and Massachusetts (retired status).